Batik Air Review: Kuala Lumpur to Perth (2025)

 I’m not sure if they always do this, but someone sitting behind us asked if he could pay with Chinese yuan – which they accepted!
 (I’m assuming the conversion rate wouldn’t have been the most favourable though).

-Final Verdict: Malindo Air Review
+Final Verdict: Batik Air Review

 With one-way fares starting from A$200, this no-frills carrier exceeded my expectations.
 I would consider it a budget carrier plus – the plus being due to the free checked baggage and slightly more legroom than other comparable low-cost carriers.